MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfexperimentation/functions/pfexperimentationgettreatmentassignmentasync.md

 ## Remarks

-If successful, call [PFExperimentationGetTreatmentAssignmentGetResult](pfexperimentationgettreatmentassignmentgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFExperimentationGetTreatmentAssignmentGetResultSize](pfexperimentationgettreatmentassignmentgetresultsize.md) and [PFExperimentationGetTreatmentAssignmentGetResult](pfexperimentationgettreatmentassignmentgetresult.md) to get the result.

 ## Requirements